microsoft/dotnet-framework-docker/samples/README.md

 ## Try a pre-built ASP.NET Docker Image

-You can quickly run a container with a pre-built [sample ASP.NET Docker image](https://hub.docker.com/r/microsoft/dotnet-framework-samples/), based on the [ASP.NET Docker sample].
+You can quickly run a container with a pre-built [sample ASP.NET Docker image](../README.samples.md), based on the [ASP.NET Docker sample](aspnetapp/README.md).

 Type the following [Docker](https://www.docker.com/products/docker) command: